 The CCEP Fellow will attain mastery of arrhythmia consultation on patients with the entire spectrum of arrhythmia disorders.
 The settings in which consultations will be performed include the CCU, SICU, MICU, inpatient wards, outpatient clinics, and emergency room.
 Included in this group is all arrhythmia consultations in the post-operative patients.

 CCEP consultation is comprehensive of all available cardiac electrophysiology services including arrhythmia diagnsosis, risk stratification, and therapy of any arrhythmias and their sequelae.
 Additional consultation experience is available in the Inherited Arrhythmia and Cardiovascular Genetics Clinics and the Hypertrophic Cardiomyopathy Program with focus on inherited arrhythmia syndromes and cardiomyopathies.

 The CCEP Fellow will acquire the skills of arrhythmia management in the ICU setting by actively participating in the care of critically ill patients having recurrent arrhythmias.
 This will include the proper use of antiarrhythmic agents, temporary and permanent pacing, defibrillation, cardiopulmonary resuscitation, evaluation for ischemia, and arrhythmia ablation.

 - ICD Implantation

-The CCEP resident will achieve expertise in the evaluation of patients for ICD implantation, implantation of single and dual chamber ICD systems, defibrillation threshold testing, anti-tachycardia pacing testing, and low energy cardioversion testing.
-The resident will master the indications for ICD placement and will become skilled at device interpretation, programming, and post-operative management.
+The CCEP Fellow will achieve expertise in the evaluation of patients for ICD implantation, implantation of single, dual, multi chamber ICD systems and subcutaneous ICD systems, defibrillation threshold testing, anti-tachycardia pacing testing, and low energy cardioversion testing.
+The Fellow will master the indications for ICD placement and will become skilled at device interpretation, programming, and post-operative management.